BipulRaman/AppNest/README.md

 **Single small native executable.
 No runtime dependencies.
 System tray on Windows.
 Built with Rust — runs on Windows, macOS, and Linux.**

+> ⚠️ **Platform status**
+> - **Windows** — stable, fully tested, daily-driven.
+> - **macOS & Linux** — **experimental / under active development.** Builds are produced on every release, but they have not been through the same real-world testing as the Windows build.
+Expect rough edges: no system-tray integration yet (the app runs in the foreground — `Ctrl+C` to quit), native file-dialog behavior may vary between desktop environments, and some paths/permissions corner cases are still being worked out.
+Please try it, and [file an issue](../../issues) for anything that breaks.

 ---

 ## Screenshot